linnarsson-lab/ROBOFISH/Instalation.md

 - Change directory to the folder with the ROBOFISH code: `cd <PATH>` for instance if it is on your desktop: `cd Desktop\ROBOFISH`
 - Start the user program with: `python FISH2_user_program.py` (CHANGE TO ROBOFISH)
 - A database will be created and the datafile will open.
-- Edid the data if needed and close.
+- You do not need to change anything at this point but you could add your name after operator.
+For yaml files it is important to always put a space between the colon and value, like: `Operator: Lars`.
+Save and close.
 - Hit enter if all data is updated and Notepad++ is closed
 - A dialoage will open asking if any of the buffers need to be primed which is not needed at this point.
 Close to continue.
 - The information will now be uploaded to the central database.